Mask mandate for travelers: Where masks are optional, still required in Washington

 Trains

 Amtrak said passengers and employees are no longer required to sear masks on trains or in stations.
-Anyone who needs or chooses to war one is encouraged to do so.
+Anyone who needs or chooses to wear one is encouraged to do so.

-Sound Transit hasn't announced updates for its mask policy, as of Tuesday.

 This is a developing story, and will be updated.